Or do settings set the mood?

 * The woman who goes to great lengths to create a state-of-the-art kitchen, but six months later, has never used her red-enamel 9-burner designer stove.

 * The librarian whose home has bookshelves are organized by color — not by content, or author — or whose shelves filled more with knickknacks than actual books.

 In journalism these idiosyncrasies are called facts.
 In forensics and other sciences, they’re called data.
 In fiction, we call them telling details — visual or behavioral nuggets that speak volumes about a character.

 For realtors or interior decorators trying to help homeowners, these clues are evidence of a problem begging for a solution.
 For authors it’s the same thing, but from the opposite side: Writers know the problem from the getgo, and eventually, the solution.
 But we have to cough up the telling details to back it up — the Hoarders basement, the unused gourmet stove — that make the characters and storyline feel authentic.

 For a family in crisis, the home gives it away in a million small ways.
-In my novel there’s a scene where a woman visits a widower and his children — the family of her close friend who’d died a year ago.
-The kitchen shelves, which used to be perfectly lined with cookbooks and framed photographs, are now piles of junk-mail catalogs, kid art and mismatched Tupperware.
-In the family room, once a paean to Pottery Barn organization, nothing is collected in its wall unit of miniature bins any longer.
+In my novel there’s a scene where a woman visits a widower and his young children, the family of her close friend who’d died a year ago.
+The kitchen shelves, which used to be perfectly lined with cookbooks and framed photographs, are now piles of junk-mail catalogs and mismatched Tupperware.
+In the family room, once a showcase of Pottery Barn organization, nothing is collected in its wall unit of miniature bins any longer.
 The family-room detritus flows into what used to be a formal living room, like water finding its natural level.
 Because this is a man who no longer has use for such distinctions between rooms.

 Spoon-feeding the information that way, compared to the compliment of trusting them to intuit it, would be like an insult to their intelligence.
 And no fact-checking department can protect you from that.